liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-custom-permission-level.md

 ## Post Migration

 Validate the users and groups have the correct permission levels.
-If you needed to create custom permission levels, ensure those are functioning as expected.
+If you needed to create custom permission levels, ensure those custom levels are functioning as expected.

 ## Scan Result Reports